 Accrual Concept in Accounting: Definition & Examples

-The accrual concept (also called accrual accounting or accrual basis of accounting) is an accounting principle where transactions are recorded when economic events occur, not when cash is received or paid.
+The accrual concept — also called accrual accounting or the accrual basis — is the principle that transactions are recorded when economic events occur, not when cash is received or paid.
+Under it:

-This approach creates a more accurate picture of financial performance by matching revenues with the expenses that generated them.
+This creates a more accurate picture of financial performance by matching revenues with the expenses that generated them.
+Watch our 5-minute explainer, then work through the entries below.

 | Feature | Description |